dreamgrove/dreamgrove/content/guardian/diminishing-returns.md

 ![Effective Health vs Armor Rating](/guardian/images/ehp-armor.png)

-The same is true for Dodge rating, the proof of which I'll leave as an exercise to the reader.
+The same is true for Dodge and Block, the proofs of which I'll leave as exercises to the reader.

-Finally, let's confirm something I claimed earlier with Versatility --- namely, that every point of Versatility rating is more valuable than the last (for damage reduction).
+Finally, let's confirm a theory about Versatility.
+As I mentioned earlier, every point of Versatility rating provides the same amount of damage reduction regardless of how much Versatility you already have.
+We also know that every percent of damage reduction provides more effective health than the last.
+Therefore, Versatility should have the same effect.

 The formula for converting Versatility rating to percent damage reduction is {{< tex "damageReduction = \frac{versRating}{ratingPerPercent * 2 * 100}" >}}, where ratingPerPercent is 85 at level 120.